Ehtashamm-Ul-Haq/Ehtashamm-Ul-Haq/README.md

 	experience: "3+ Years",
 	education: "BS(CS) from COMSATS, Islamabad — September 2015 to September 2019",
 	work: [
-		"Senior Software Engineer at Phaedra Solutions — *January 2021 to Present*", "Software Engineer at The Help Desk — *January 2020 to January 2021*", ],
+		"Senior Software Engineer at Phaedra Solutions — January 2021 to Present", "Software Engineer at The Help Desk — January 2020 to January 2021", ],
 	expertise: ["JavaScript", "NodeJS", "ExpressJs", "ReactJs", "MongoDB", "PostgreSQL", "Angular", "Redis", "NestJs", "Vuejs"],
 	goal: "To Leverage Software Development Skills And Create Software To Maximize Net Positive Impact In The Greater World",